linainsaf/datascienceforall/docs/en/nosql/elastic.md

 }
 ```

+#### Regexp query
-#### Regexp query: A query that retrieves documents that match a specified regular expression pattern in a specified field.
+A query that retrieves documents that match a specified regular expression pattern in a specified field.

 #### Fuzzy query
 A query that retrieves documents that are similar to a specified search term, accounting for minor spelling errors and variations.